 Tgbe editor: Modify the following paragraph as follows(#19660):

-If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of the AP that is affiliated with a targeted AP MLD and that corresponds to a nontransmitted BSSID, then the AP MLD ID subfield shall not be present in the Probe Request Multi-Link element of the multi-link probe request.

-If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of the responding AP that operates on the same link where the multi-link probe request is sent, then the AP MLD ID subfield shall be present in the Probe Request Multi-Link element of the multi-link probe request and the targeted AP MLD is identified by the AP MLD ID subfield, which is set to the same AP MLD ID value as the one used by the AP that is addressed by the multi-link probe request to identify the AP MLD in the Beacon and Probe Response frames that it transmits.Tgbe editor: Modify the following paragraph as follows(#19917):
+If either the Address 1 field or the Address 3 field of the multi-link probe request is set to the MAC address of the AP that is affiliated with a targeted AP MLD and that corresponds to a nontransmitted BSSID, then the AP MLD ID subfield shall not be present in the Probe Request Multi-Link element of the multi-link probe request.Otherwise, the AP MLD ID subfield shall be present in the Probe Request Multi-Link element of the multi-link probe request and the targeted AP MLD is identified by the AP MLD ID subfield, which is set to the same AP MLD ID value as the one used by the AP that is addressed by the multi-link probe request to identify the AP MLD in the Beacon and Probe Response frames that it transmits.

-A multi-link probe request allows a non-AP STA to request an AP to include the partial profile for a requested AP affiliated with the targeted AP MLD if the Probe Request Multi-Link element carries a PerSTA Profile subelement for the requested AP to retrieve partial profile.
+NOTE – If the addressed AP is affiliated with the targeted AP MLD and the AP is a transmitted BSSID in a multiple BSSID set or an AP not part of a multiple BSSID set, the AP MLD ID is set to 0.

 Tgbe editor: Modify the following paragraph as follows(#19917):

-A multi-link probe request allows a non-AP STA to request an AP to include the complete profile of all requested APs affiliated with the targeted AP MLD…
+A multi-link probe request allows a non-AP STA to request an AP affiliated with an AP MLD to include the partial profile for a requested AP affiliated with the targeted AP MLD if the Probe Request Multi-Link element carries a PerSTA Profile subelement for the requested AP to retrieve partial profile.

 Tgbe editor: Modify the following paragraph as follows(#19917):

+A multi-link probe request allows a non-AP STA to request an AP affiliated with an AP MLD to include the complete profile of all requested APs affiliated with the targeted AP MLD…

+Tgbe editor: Modify the following paragraph as follows(#19917):

-A multi-link probe request allows a non-AP STA to request an AP to include the same requested partial profile for all requested APs affiliated with the targeted AP MLD…
+A multi-link probe request allows a non-AP STA to request an AP affiliated with an AP MLD to include the same requested partial profile for all requested APs affiliated with the targeted AP MLD…

 Tgbe editor: Modify the following title as follows(#19941):

-35.3.7.2 TTLM
+35.3.7.2 TID-to-link mapping (TTLM)

 35.3.7.2.1 General